 Smile Direct Club overview

-In case you're not too familiar with how Smile Direct Club (SDC) works, we'll quickly explain before we jump into the reviews.
+In case you're not too familiar with how Smile Direct Club (SDC) works, we'll quickly explain before we jump into our Smile Direct Club reviews.
 They provide clear aligners to straighten your teeth, a bit like Invisalign.
 The big difference is that at-home aligners don't require visits to a dentist's office; a dentist or orthodontist monitors your treatment remotely and your aligners are posted to you.

 You have two options to get started with your SDC treatment.
 One is to order your impression kit online.
 You'll get your kit delivered to you at home, so you can take the impressions of your teeth on your own and send them back, making treatment 100% remote.